puppetlabs/puppet-docs/source/pe/3.3/install_system_requirements.markdown

 ### Monolithic (all-in-one) Installation

 Monolithic installs are suitable for deployments up to 500 nodes.
-Please ensure your hardware meets the following minimum requirements:
+We recommend that your hardware meets the following:

 - The **puppet master**, **PE console**, and **PuppetDB** node: at least 4-8 processor cores, 8 GB RAM, and high-performance disk space
 - **Puppet agent** nodes: any hardware able to run the supported operating system
 - For `/var/`, at least 1 GB of free space for each PE component on a given node
-- For PE-installed PostgreSQL, `/opt/` requires at least 100 GB of free space for data gathering
+- For PE-installed PostgreSQL, at least 100 GB of free space in `/opt/` for data gathering
 - For no PE-installed PostgreSQL, `/opt/` needs at least 1 GB of disk space available

 ### Split Installation

 For larger deployments (500-1000, or more nodes), we recommend a split install.
-Please ensure your hardware meets the following minimum requirements:
+We recommend that your hardware meets the following:

 - **Puppet master**, **PE console**, and **PuppetDB** nodes: at least 8 processor cores, 8 GB RAM, and high-performance disk space (per node)
 - **Puppet agent** nodes: any hardware able to run the supported operating system
 - For `/var/`, at least 1 GB of free space for each PE component on a given node
-- For PE-installed PostgreSQL, `/opt/` requires at least 100 GB of free space for data gathering
+- For PE-installed PostgreSQL, at least 100 GB of free space in `/opt/` for data gathering
 - For no PE-installed PostgreSQL, `/opt/` needs at least 1 GB of disk space available

 Supported Browsers